Watchtower's United Nations Association

 Even more noticeable is the reduction in the number of times the United Nations is referred along with the term "wild beast" in the Watchtower.

 The number of references to the United Nations in the Awake remained relatively constant over those four decades, but Awake references are almost exclusively in regards to world conditions and human rights, not regarding Bible prophecy and the Beast.

-The changing tendency to paint the United Nations in a positive light is understandable, with the Watchtower Society attempting to gain political acceptance.
+The changing tendency to paint the United Nations in a positive light is understandable as an attempt by Watchtower to gain political acceptance.
 As shown at Political Involvement, Watchtower is actively involved in areas of politics that will advance its political freedoms.